rheonez/mars_code/README.md

 - Mars Year (MY) and Solar Longitude (Ls, 0–360°) are the natural time coordinates used throughout — calendar dates are not used.
-- Some scripts assume specific Mars Years are present (e.g. MY24–MY35);
+- Some scripts assume specific Mars Years are present (e.g. MY25 or MY28);
   adjust the `MY` lists at the top if your local data covers a different range.
 - Large NetCDF reads use `dask` chunking; you may need to tune chunk sizes for your available RAM.

----

-## License

-Add a license of your choice (e.g. MIT) if you intend to share this publicly.